kichirouhoshino/JMusicBot-JPtoEN/README.md

 * Fix spotify command not working when "valence" value is empty.
 ### What I can't fix
 * The help command is broken due to Discord's 1000-character limit.
 This is yet to be fixed upstream.
-* Commands that uses the .isVoice() method from JDA will refuse to work.
-Also isn't fixed upstream.
-The Queue command is affected by this.

 [![Setup](http://i.imgur.com/VvXYp5j.png)](https://www.cosgy.dev/2019/09/06/jmusicbot-setup/)